-Scimitar (Medicago polymorpha) is a hybrid Spineless Burr Medic developed as a superior replacement for Santiago Burr Medic.
-Scimitar is very productive on highly saline soils which are not subject to prolonged waterlogging and has a more erect growth habit, higher level of soft seed and increased herbage production relative to Santiago.
+Scimitar (Medicago polymorpha) is a hybrid spineless burr medic developed as a superior replacement for Santiago.
+Scimitar is very productive on highly saline soils which are not subject to prolonged waterlogging.
+It also has a more erect growth habit, higher level of soft seed and increased herbage production relative to Santiago.
 Scimitar will provide increased herbage production and pest resistance for low to medium rainfall areas on a wide range of slightly acidic to alkaline soils.
 It will provide an effective disease break, while providing high quality feed for either hay or grazing purposes and is able to fix nitrogen, which is valuable for subsequent crop rotations.

-Scimitar has low resistance to Blue-Green Aphid (Acyrthosiphon kondoi) but is susceptible to Spotted Alfalfa Aphid (Therioaphis trifolii) and Cowpea Aphid (Aphis craccivora).
-Glasshouse trials have shown moderate resistance to Root Lesion Nematode (Pratylenchus neglectus).
-Like most other Medics Scimitar is susceptible to Red Legged Earth Mite (Halotydens destructor), Lucerne Flea (Sminthurus virdis) and Sitona Weevil (Sitona discoidea).
+Scimitar has low resistance to blue-green aphid (Acyrthosiphon kondoi) but is susceptible to spotted alfalfa aphid (Therioaphis trifolii) and cowpea aphid (Aphis craccivora).
+Glasshouse trials have shown moderate resistance to root lesion nematode (Pratylenchus neglectus).
+Like most other medics, Scimitar is susceptible to red legged earth mites (Halotydens destructor), lucerne flea (Sminthurus virdis) and sitona weevil (Sitona discoidea).

-Scimitar is generally free of foliar diseases but can be affected by Black Stem Fungus (Phoma spp.)
-In undergrazed lush stands.
-Scimitar, as other Medics, can suffer from Rhizoctonia (Rhizoctonia solani).
+Scimitar is generally free of foliar diseases but can be affected by black stem fungus (Phoma spp.) in undergrazed lush stands.
+Scimitar, like other medics, can suffer from Rhizoctonia (Rhizoctonia solani).